ajayantony/ExData_Plotting1/README.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

 ##Instructions
-1.Code for each plot checks if required source file exists, if it does not it downloads the zip file, unzips it and extacts the required file.
+1. Code for each plot checks if required source file exists, if it does not it downloads the zip file, unzips it and extacts the required file.
-2.Code only reads the required date.
+2. Code only reads the required date.
-3.Steps are commented to help understand what each piece of code does.
+3. Steps are commented to help understand what each piece of code does.
-4.PNG files are saved in the working directory.
+4. PNG files are saved in the working directory.